Nightowl-code/Fraud_SMS_Detector/README.md

 Author: Koushal S Kedari

 # About
-This is a program to detect fraud and Spam SMS you recieve on your phone.
+This is a python program to detect fraud and Spam SMS you recieve on your phone.
 It is powered by gpt-3.5-turbo-1106 engine with fine tuning to detect and classify the fraud and safe SMS with good accuracy.
+It is designed with user friendly GUI and hosted with FLASK to have local access on yout computer.

 ![image](https://github.com/Nightowl-code/Fraud_SMS_Detector/assets/121932742/b4d3f56f-b72f-4822-8b2a-53c17d0f169e)